By Cynthia Leitich Smith

-I recall searching for a children’s nonfiction book about a Native woman to be the subject of my third grade report on a famous, historical person (after much deliberation, I went with Sacagewea over Matoaka — neither of whom were accurately portrayed in the titles available to me as a kid).
+It was 1978.
+I searched for a children’s nonfiction book about a Native woman to be the subject of my third grade report on a famous historical person (after much deliberation, I went with Sacagewea over Matoaka — neither of whom were accurately portrayed in the titles available to me as a kid).

 Today, still too few outstanding books are published that reflect any particular community.

-(I’m talking about race and culture, but also about faith, socio-economics, mental and physical disabilities, bosexual orientation and gender identity, immigrants and refugees, etc.)
+(I’m talking about race and culture, but also about faith, socio-economics, mental and physical disabilities, orientation and gender identity, immigrants and refugees, etc.)

 Good reasons exist for readers to seek out quality books featuring characters of a specific identity element and/or books informed by lived experience.